Current U.S. Missile Defense Programs at a Glance

 • PAC-3 is now considered operational and has been deployed to several countries including Bahrain, Egypt, Germany, Greece, Israel, Japan, Jordan, Kuwait, the Netherlands, Saudi Arabia, South Korea, Spain, Taiwan, and the UAE.

-The following is an overview of an early warning system to complement the missile defense systems listed above.
+The following is an overview of the U.S. early warning system that complements the missile defense systems listed above.

 SPACE-BASED INFRARED SYSTEM-HIGH (SBIRS-HIGH)